ietf-teep/architecture/draft-ietf-teep-architecture.md

 There are also threats of hostile or abusive TAMs that act out of expectation of Device Administrators, for example, pushing out TAs that contain some data collection or use device resources for distributed jobs for a TAM.
-All the potential damanges that a compromised TAM can make can be done by a hostile TAM.
+All the potential damages that a compromised TAM can make can be done by a hostile TAM.
 A hostile TAM differs in intentionally conducting some abusive behavior.

-A Device Administrator may find out that the TAM it previously trusted turns out to be not trustworthy anymore.
+A Device Administrator may find out that the TAM it selected starts to become hostile or abusive.
 In this case, the Device Administrator can remove those TAs managed by that TAM from its devices, and stop trusting the TAM by changing its TA's TAM.
 It can switch to use another TAM that can deliver legitimate TAs it needs.
 In some cases, a Device Administrator may want to remove the Trust Anchor entry in its devices that specifically gives trust to the hostile TAM.

-There could be a remedy scenario where Device Administrators work with a TAM that voilated the good deed but changed to correct its behavior to restore the trust.
+A new hostile TAM may be introduced if the Trust Anchor in a TEEP Agent is compromised.
-In such cases, the TAs may be uninstalled and updated by the TAM proactively or upon the Device Administrator's request.
+See Section {{#trust-anchor-compromise}} above for Trust Anchor protection.

 ## Malicious TA Removal